rafaqz/Rasters.jl/docs/src/tutorials/spatial_mean.md

 total_area = sum(skipmissing(masked_areas))
 ````

-And we can convert that to an average by dividing by the total area:
+And we can convert that to an average (in mm) by dividing by the total area:

 ````@example cellarea
 avg_precip = total_precip / total_area